mtur2007/SetPrint/README.md

         - **Description**: Formats data along the first dimension in the Y direction while maintaining the X direction as-is.
         - **Example** (Debug Log):
             ```python
+            Debug-like log: A representation that adds dimensions to illustrate the variable behavior.
             logs = [
                 ["Value", 30, "is", "less than", 50],
                 [["Action", "Process"], ["Details", "Valid range"]],